 - dried lotus seeds (163 mg).
 The lotus seeds are used in Asian cuisine and traditional medicine.
 They have a mild flavor.

-Seeds and spices are super nutrient-rich foods.
-Spices and herbs have potent anti-microbial, anti-oxidant, and anti-tumorigenic properties (2).
-Hence, spices can help us fight chronic inflammation and chronic diseases (3).
-They have so powerful active components and phytochemicals, that we should consume them whenever possible.
+Seeds and spices are super nutrient-dense foods as well.
+Spices and herbs have potent anti-microbial, anti-oxidant, and anti-tumorigenic properties.
+Spices can help us fight chronic inflammation and chronic diseases (2,3).

 Vegetables are vegan foods high in calcium

-Other vegan foods high in calcium are many vegetables (mg per 100 gr):
+Other vegan foods high in calcium are many vegetables:

 - kale (254 mg).
-Kale is among the best dark leafy vegetables you can eat.
-It’s packed with vitamins.
-Despite spinach, it has low oxalate content.
-This means that calcium in kale is more bioavailable than calcium in spinach.
+Kale is among the richest vegan foods in calcium. you can eat.
+Most noteworthy, kale has a low oxalate content.
+So, calcium in kale is bioavailable.

 - collard greens (232 mg).
 You can enjoy collard greens either cooked or raw.
-When you boil them they’ll lose some calcium, though.
 Cooked collard greens contain about 140 mg of calcium.

 - mustard greens (115 mg).
-Mustard greens tend to preserve their calcium content when cooked.
+Mustard greens preserve their calcium content when cooked.

 - chicory greens (100 mg).
 You can eat chicory greens raw.
 Cooking will make them less bitter and more sweat.

 - spinach (99 mg).
-Although spinach has a pretty high amount of calcium, you better avoid consuming it regularly.
-Due to the fact that it’s high in oxalates.
-They bind to calcium, preventing its absorption.
+Although spinach has a pretty high amount of calcium, you better avoid consuming it with other calcium-rich foods.
+It’s high oxalate content prevents calcium absorption.

 - sweet potato (37-60 mg).
-Sweet potato is an excellent source of calcium.
-The amount of calcium depends on the variety.
-Cooked sweet potatoes preserve their calcium content.
-Prefer to cook sweet potatoes with an air-fryer.
-They are good for you, as they keep most of their nutrients this way.
-Furthermore, you can eat the leaves of sweet potatoes.
-They are even richer in calcium (78 mg).
+The calcium content depends on the variety.
+Cooked sweet potatoes preserve their calcium.
+You can eat the leaves of sweet potatoes.
+They are rich in calcium (78 mg) as well.

 Beans and legumes contain decent amounts of calcium